Lambda Law Society Hosts Second Annual Symposium on LGBTQ Poverty and Barriers to Access

 2:15 pm Theory Through Policy: Changing the Landscape of LGBTQ Poverty

-Moderator: Professor Nancy Polikoff, American University Washington College of Law
+Professor Nancy Polikoff, American University Washington College of Law

 Speakers: Nancy Knauer, Professor of Law, Temple University Beasley School of Law and Stacey R. Long, Federal Legislative Director, National Gay and Lesbian Task Force